panzerdp/dmitripavlutin.com/content/posts/059-infinity/index.md

 parseFloat('Infinity'); // => Infinity
 ```

-It should be a validation error when the user introduces the `'Infinity'` string into an input field that requires a number.
+It should be a validation error when the user introduces the `'Infinity'` string into a numeric input field.

-A better alternative is to use `parseInt()` to parse integers.
+An alternative could be `parseInt()` to parse integers.
 It doesn't recongize `'Infinity'` as an integer:

 ```javascript
 parseInt('10', 10); // => 10